Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1850: American Express is founded as a joint stock corporation by the merger of the express companies owned by Henry Wells (Wells & Company), William G. Fargo (Livingston, Fargo & Company), and John Warren Butterfield (Wells, Butterfield & Company).
 The company was originally an express mail business.
 Its founders also started Wells Fargo & Co. in 1852 when Butterfield and other directors objected to expanding American Express' operations to California.

-1845: John Chapman, better known as "Johnny Appleseed," dies in Fort Wayne, Ind., at the age of 70.
+1845: John Chapman, better known as "Johnny Appleseed," dies in Fort Wayne, Indiana, at the age of 70.
 The environmentalist and pioneer became an American legend while he was still alive, introducing apple trees to large parts of Pennsylvania, Ohio, Indiana and Illinois.

-1837: Grover Cleveland, the only U.S. president to serve two non-consecutive terms (1885–1889 and 1893–1897), is born in Caldwell, N.J.
+1837: Grover Cleveland, the only U.S. president to serve two non-consecutive terms (1885–1889 and 1893–1897), is born in Caldwell, New Jersey.
 Cleveland was both the 22nd and 24th president of the United States and also narrowly won the popular vote in his re-election bid in 1888 but lost the electoral vote.

 1766: A day after the British Parliament voted to repeal the Stamp Act, which required that many printed materials in the U.S. colonies be produced on stamped paper produced in London and carrying an embossed revenue stamp, King George III gives his royal assent, making the repeal official.
 The act had caused bitter and violent opposition in the colonies.
 Seen here is a 1765 proof sheet of one-cent stamps required for newsprint.